 Howard H. Stevenson is Sarofim-Rock Baker Foundation Professor emeritus, former Senior Associate Dean, Director of Publishing, and Chair of the Harvard Business Publishing Company board.
 The Sarofim-Rock Chair was established in 1982 to provide a continuing base for research and teaching in the field of entrepreneurship.
 Professor Stevenson is its first incumbent.
 The program for entrepreneurial studies uses a multi-disciplinary approach to the creation and maintenance of entrepreneurial focus of business organizations.
 He served as the Vice Provost for Harvard University Resources and Planning and as Senior Associate Provost from 2005 to 2007.
 As Senior Associate Dean and Director of External Relations at Harvard Business School from 2001 to 2005 he led the successful capital campaign.
 From 1999 to 2001 he served as Chair of the Latin American Faculty Advisory Group.
 He also served as Senior Associate Dean and Director of Financial and Information Systems for Harvard Business School from 1991 to 1994.
 He has been chairperson of the Owner/President Management Program in Executive Education and of the Publications Review Board for the Harvard Business School Press of Harvard Business Publishing Company.

-Danielle Thomas is the Associate Director of Training at Upstream USA.
+Danielle Thomas is the Director of Training at Upstream USA.
 Throughout her career, Danielle has been committed to social justice work, with a focus on shifting social and cultural norms.
 At Upstream USA, Danielle feels privileged to work at the intersection of education, access, and social justice.

 Danielle is passionate about community building, storytelling, training and facilitation, leadership development, and counseling.
 She values meeting people where they are and recognizes each individual as the expert in their own lives.